 Aside from the documentation that you are reading, I have recorded some YouTube video tutorials showing the use of some basic features and an introduction/overview.
 Note that these are quite old, from the first release of RenderDoc, but the basic workflows and operation is still similar.

 If you want to get in touch with any feature requests, suggestions, comments etc then feel free to contact me: Contact me.

 The Builds page always has the latest stable build downloads, as well as builds made from the source code each night for the bleeding edge.
-Stable releases update every month or so and are the typical releases to stick to for the most reliable experience.
+Stable releases update every two months or so and are the typical releases to stick to for the most reliable experience.